So, What is Induction Sealing? And why do I need it?

 What is induction sealing?

-Induction Sealing isn’t a new phenomenon, its actually been around since the 1960’s.
+Induction Sealing isn’t a new phenomenon, it’s actually been around since the 1960’s.

 It creates a sterile or sealed environment in which products can extend their shelf life and freshness dramatically.